wanziyu/melody/README.md

 # Melody: Machine Edge Learning and Dynamic Scheduling
-Melody is an online scheduling framework for edge computing ML model inference on Kubernetes.
+Melody is a framework for intelligent scheduling for edge computing ML inference instances on Kubernetes.

 ## Overview
 Melody uses Deep Reinforcement Learning as the scheduling algorithm, use prometheus to monitor Edge computing resources and input metrics to DQN, and obtain the optimal scheduling strategy.